-My own artistic Style is rather common.
-It has little mixing of colors and lacks intrigig.
-There are few letails and has been attempted to be brought to the extremes.
+My own artistic style is rather common.
+It has little mixing of colors and lacks intrigicy there are few letails and has been attempted to be brought to the extremes.
 This makes the pieces come out messy and unnatural.
-The skin tones are too dark or too light, itens in the pieces are skewed, figure proportions are more than off.
-This unnatural collection of mistakes are ther consistent, making it my artistic style visually.
-I als o like to paint my experiences growing up, but only wish was raised in a farmhouse in the middle of nowhere.
+The skin tones are too dark or too light, items in the pieces are skewed, figure proportions are more than off.
+This unnatural collection of mistakes are are more than off.
+This unnatural collection of mistakes are are more than off.
+This unnatural collection of mistakes are like to paint my experiences growing up, but only wish like to paint my experiences growing up, but of nowhere.

-My use of emotion is less subtle than wagners, I am one of the special ed kids, so I onderstand how the colors and landscapes he used would calm those he worked with.
-However, I am the opposite of wagner when it comes to the intended emotions.
-I also use color and setting to draw out emotion, however, I want to draw out surprise, anger, or sadness/depression from my audience instead of calmiso I use Vellows, reds, and/or blues to get my audience to feel the emotions associated with those colors.
+My use of emotion is less subtle than wagners.
+I am one of the special ed kids, so I understand how the colors and landscapes he used would calm those he worked with.
+However, I am the opposite of wagner when it comes to the opposite of wagner when it comes to the intended emotions.
+I also use color intended emotions.
+I also use color and setting to draw out emotion, however, I want to draw out surprise, anger, or I want to draw out surprise, anger, or instead of calmiso I use vellows, reds, and/or blues to get my audience to feel the emotions associated with those